bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_SETCARETLINEBACK <http://www.scintilla.org/ScintillaDoc.html#SCI_SETCARETLINEBACK>`_

+.. method:: editor.getCaretLineFrame() -> int

+   Retrieve the caret line frame width.
+   Width = 0 means this option is disabled.

+   See Scintilla documentation for `SCI_GETCARETLINEFRAME <http://www.scintilla.org/ScintillaDoc.html#SCI_GETCARETLINEFRAME>`_

+.. method:: editor.setCaretLineFrame(width)

+   Display the caret line framed.
+   Set width != 0 to enable this option and width = 0 to disable it.

+   See Scintilla documentation for `SCI_SETCARETLINEFRAME <http://www.scintilla.org/ScintillaDoc.html#SCI_SETCARETLINEFRAME>`_

 .. method:: editor.styleSetChangeable(style, changeable)

    Set a style to be changeable or not (read only).